particle-iot/spark-sdk-android/README.md

 Cloud SDK usage mostly involves two main classes:

-1. `SparkCloud` is a singleton which enables all basic cloud operations such as: user authentication, retrieving a device list, claiming, and more.
+1. `ParticleCloud` is a singleton which enables all basic cloud operations such as: user authentication, retrieving a device list, claiming, and more.
-2. `SparkDevice` instances represent a claimed device.
+2. `ParticleDevice` instances represent a claimed device.
 Each instance enables device-specific operations: invoking functions, reading variables, and getting basic info about the device, such as name and version info.

 ### Extras